Locations:

 “While MBS saves lives and remains our most efficacious weight-loss tool, outcomes vary and psychosocial complications remain a concern,” she says.
 “In light of the various risks of these procedures, the preoperative psychological evaluation should not be regarded as a mere formality but as a critical step in the surgical process.”

 The efficacy of MBS as a treatment for class III obesity is widely recognized; most patients lose an average of 20–30% of their baseline weight in the year following surgery.
 Moreover, bariatric surgery has been shown to substantially improve and even resolve numerous obesity-related comorbidities, including diabetes and heart disease.
-However, Dr. Heinberg notes that there remains a significant number of patients for whom weight loss remains elusive.
+However, Dr. Heinberg notes that there remains a significant number of patients for whom weight loss remains elusive or who have postoperative psychosocial difficulties.

-“Suboptimal weight loss and significant weight recurrence can undermine the benefits of MBS and place patients at risk for further comorbidities, additional medical interventions, reduced quality of life, and increased morbidity and mortality,” she says.
+“Suboptimal weight loss, significant weight recurrence and psychological complications can undermine the benefits of MBS and place patients at risk for further comorbidities, additional medical interventions, reduced quality of life, and increased morbidity and mortality,” she says.
 “This is why it’s so crucial to identify any risk factors that may jeopardize early postsurgical outcomes – and it’s where high-quality psychological assessments come into play.
 A well-executed mental health evaluation not only supports better outcomes following MBS but also highlights the multifaceted, emotionally complex nature of obesity.”

 Looking ahead